STEWART A. WARE

 Specific Areas of Research Interest:

 Factors controlling geographical range and local distribution of rare and common species of rock outcrop communities.
 In southeastern North America are found several geologically different systems of scattered flatrock exposures surrounded by forest, and each system is characterized by sets of endemic or near-endemic plant species found only on that rock outcrop system or shared with only one other.
 Species may be very constant, occurring on most outcrops of a system, but yet not be abundant on most outcrops.
 Others plants may be absent from many outcrops, but abundant where present.
 Still others may be both rare in occurrence and few in number where present.
 Many of the endemic species have obvious life history and/or physiological adaptations to the extreme heat and drought of rock outcrops, but it is unclear whether these adaptations might put them at a disadvantage in other habitats.
-Most of the projects done out of my lab on outcrop plants have been experimental studies of adaptation to substrate type and drought, relative competitive abilities, and life history adaptations, but some have involved field studies of successional interactions.
-See list of publications and presentations at meetings for examples.
+Most of the projects done out of my lab on outcrop plants have been experimental greenhouse and growth chamber studies of adaptation to substrate type and drought, relative competitive abilities, and life history adaptations, but some have involved field studies of successional interactions.

-Peer Reviewed Articles and Book Chapters since 1997:
+Peer Reviewed Articles since 2005:

-(* = undergraduate; ** = graduate student)
+(* = undergraduate student; ** = graduate student)

 • Dale, Edward E., Jr., S. Ware, and B. Waitman.* 2007.
 Ordination and classification of bottomland forests in the lower Mississippi Alluvial Plain.
 Castanea 72:105-115.